 Types/Processes Of 3D Printing

 As per the ISO/ASTM 52900 standard, all 3D printing processes can be categorized into seven groups.
-Each has pros and cons associated with it, which usually involve aspects such as cost, speed, material properties, and geometrical limitations.
+Each category has its own advantages and disadvantages, which often relate to factors like cost, speed, material characteristics, and limitations on shapes that can be produced.

 1. Vat photopolymerization